eProsima/Fast-DDS-docs/docs/fastdds/use_cases/unique_network_flows/unique_network_flows.rst

 **Network flow**: A tuple of networking resources selected by the middleware for transmission of messages from a DataWriter to a DataReader, namely:

-  - transport protocol: UDP or TCP
+  - Transport protocol: UDP or TCP
-  - transport port
+  - Transport port
-  - internet protocol: IPv4 or IPv6
+  - Internet protocol: IPv4 or IPv6
-  - internet address
+  - IP address

 **Network Flow Endpoint (NFE)**: The portion of a network flow specific to the DataWriter or the DataReader.
-In other words, each network flow has two NFEs; one for the DataWriter and the other for the DataReader.
+In other words, each network flow has two NFEs; one for the DataWriter, and the other for the DataReader.

 APIs
 ^^^^

-Fast DDS provides the APIs needed to get the list of NFEs used by a DataWriter or a DataReader.
+Fast DDS provides the APIs needed to get the list of NFEs used by a given DataWriter or a DataReader.

-On the DataWriter, |DataWriter::get_sending_locators-api| allows the application to obtain the list of locators from which the writer may send data.
+* On the DataWriter, |DataWriter::get_sending_locators-api| allows the application to obtain the list of locators from which the writer may send data.

-On the DataReader, |DataReader::get_listening_locators-api| allows the application to obtain the list of locators on wich the reader is listening.
+* On the DataReader, |DataReader::get_listening_locators-api| allows the application to obtain the list of locators on wich the reader is listening.

 Requesting unique flows
 -----------------------

-A unique flow can be created just ensuring that one of the two NFEs are unique.
+A unique flow can be created by ensuring that at least one of the two NFEs are unique.
-On Fast DDS, there are two ways to select unique listening locators on the DataReader.
+On Fast DDS, there are two ways to select unique listening locators on the DataReader:

-* The application can specify on which locators the DataReader should be listening, using :ref:`rtpsendpointqos` on the :ref:`dds_layer_subscriber_dataReaderQos`.
+* The application can specify on which locators the DataReader should be listening.
+  This is done using :ref:`rtpsendpointqos` on the :ref:`dds_layer_subscriber_dataReaderQos`.
-  In this case is the responsibility of the application to ensure the uniqueness of the locators used.
+  In this case it is the responsibility of the application to ensure the uniqueness of the locators used.
-* The application can request the reader to be created with unique listening locators, using a :ref:`propertypolicyqos` including the property ``"fastdds.unique_network_flows"``.
+* The application can request the reader to be created with unique listening locators.
+  This is done using a :ref:`propertypolicyqos` including the property ``"fastdds.unique_network_flows"``.
   In this case, the reader will listen on a unique port outside the range of ports typically used by RTPS.